MuneebAhmedQureshi/Invoking-Weka-From-Python/README.md

 <b>Provided Helping Material</b><br><br>
 As explained in WekaMOOCS Official channels demonstaration<br><br>
 https://www.youtube.com/watch?v=YT72KkkfD3w<br><br>
-All codes used in this video are provided.<br><br>
+Jupyter Notebook Files of all codes used in this video are provided.<br><br>
 Datasets used in this video are also provided.<br><br>
-Jupyter Notebook Files of python code are also provided.<br>